-While in the past this has not been monetized, I’m giving WordAds a shot to see how intrusive they are and what sort of revenue is generated.
-No guarantees it will stick around.
-An extra money can’t hurt since I’ve got bills to pay and a family to care for.
-Manufacturers/retailers/etc. that try to solicit positive reviews in exchange for free samples are blacklisted, so you won’t be seeing any more coverage of Simgot products or their spin off brands here.
+While in the past this site has not been monetized, I’m giving WordAds a shot to see how intrusive they are and what sort of revenue is generated.
+If it makes enough to pay for the yearly cost to run this site, I’m content.
+Manufacturers/retailers/etc. that try to solicit positive reviews in exchange for free samples are blacklisted.
 All reviews are done for the enjoyment of writing and sharing my experiences with fellow enthusiasts.
-There is no secret agenda, and I’m not attempting to generate sales for anyone.
+There is no secret agenda, and I’m not attempting to generate sales for anyone, and I do not make any money doing this.
 If a product is good, the review will reflect that.
 If it isn’t, that’ll be stated.
 All my reviews will contain both positives and negatives since no product is perfect and everything is flawed in one way or another.
 If something was provided as a free sample for reviewing, that will be disclosed.
 If it was purchased at a discounted rate for the purposes of review, that will be disclosed.
 If I bought something because I wanted to review it, that’ll be disclosed.
 If it’s a loaner?
 You guessed it.
 That will be disclosed.
 Free samples that do not need to be returned are not sold off afterwards.
 They are kept and used for comparisons with competing brands.
 They may also be shared with community members on tours.
-After an extended length of time, generally beyond a year when they are no longer as relevant, are likely to be given away to those who will make better use of them.
+After an extended length of time, generally beyond a year when they are no longer as relevant, they are likely to be given away to those who will make better use of them.

-Should you have any questions or feedback, please leave a comment on any of the many articles at your fingertips.
+Feedback, Comments, Review Opportunities Should you have any questions or feedback, or are interested in having me review your product, please leave a comment on any of the many articles at your fingertips.
 You are also welcome to reach out via the following;

 PM me on Head-fi: https://www.head-fi.org/members/b9scrambler.390186/